-Edible cannabis products cause inconsistent absorption and extensive metabolizing of THC, creating effects 2 to 4 hours after ingestion, that can last up to for 6 to 8 hours.
+Edible cannabis products cause inconsistent absorption and extensive metabolizing of THC, creating effects 2 to 4 hours after ingestion, that can last up to 6 to 8 hours.
 Cannabis oils and topicals are largely homemade, and THC levels remain an ambiguity.

 There are increasing concerns over the adverse consequences of cannabis who did not consent to smoke or ask for marijuana smoke by-products in their lungs and bodies.
-In the face of an extensively increasing market for cannabis and lack of an FDA research process where safety and proof of efficacy come first, we do not know as much as we know, about other drugs of abuse which have important uses in medicine.
+In the face of an extensively increasing market for cannabis and lack of an FDA research process where safety and proof of efficacy come first, we do not know as much as we know, about other drugs of abuse that have important uses in medicine.

-We do not have real life or even Pharma quality experiments on dose, absorption, purity and drug interactions across ages and genders.
+We do not have real-life or even Pharma quality experiments on dose, absorption, purity and drug interactions across ages and genders.
 We do not know what dose is best and how to guarantee it is delivered without harm.

 Hence, many accompanying marketing claims of cannabis products are often well-meaning but, not evidence-based.
 This promising pain treatment or that promising treatment for ulcerative colitis and other cures are not scientifically valid or supported by evidence.

-This is atypical from the usual process where any proposed medication is considered unreliable until proven safe and effective for a specific medical problem until tested and approved so by the FDA.
+This is atypical of the usual process where any proposed medication is considered unreliable until proven safe and effective for a specific medical problem until tested and approved so by the FDA.
 Cocaine, morphine, and other drugs are approved for use by the FDA on the basis of these tests and ketamine and psilocybin are proceeding toward approval as well.

 Hence, clinicians need to counsel patients on the state of the evidence.
 Adults may decide to smoke marijuana believing that they have a smoking-responsive illness.
 Clinicians should help them avoid exposing others via second-hand smoke and present what we know about health concerns and impaired driving.